ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/client-api/operations/maintenance/backup/backup.markdown

    * The first backup will be a full Snapshot.
      The following incremental backups will be kept in [JSON format](../../../../client-api/operations/maintenance/backup/backup#incremental-backup).
 Therefore they will not update indexes or [change vectors](../../../../server/clustering/replication/change-vector).
-   * Document data will be up-to-date, but restoring from an Incremental Snapshot will still require some re-indexing and the [change vectors](../../../../server/clustering/replication/change-vector) will be recreated upon restore.
+   * Document data will be up-to-date, but restoring from an Incremental Snapshot will still require some re-indexing and the [change vectors](../../../../server/clustering/replication/change-vector), which are used for concurrency control, will be recreated from the beginning upon restore.

 * Code Sample:
   {CODE backup_type_snapshot@ClientApi\Operations\Maintenance\Backup\Backup.cs /}